MAECProject/vt-to-maec/README.rst

 vt-to-maec
 ==========

-VirusTotal fetcher and VirusTotal report --> MAEC XML Converter Utility v0.11 BETA - Updated 09/08/2014
+VirusTotal fetcher and VirusTotal report --> MAEC JSON Converter Utility v0.1 Updated 04/25/2018

-Copyright (c) 2015 The MITRE Corporation
+Copyright (c) 2018 The MITRE Corporation
 BY USING THE VIRUSTOTAL TO MAEC SCRIPT AND MODULE, YOU SIGNIFY YOUR ACCEPTANCE OF THE TERMS AND CONDITIONS OF USE.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THE SCRIPT.